Rudxain/.github/CONTRIBUTING.md

 ## etc

-- I'm slowly switching to Rust and Python, so I'm manually transpiling from JS.
+- I'm slowly switching to Rust (maybe even Zig? 👀) and TypeScript, so I'm manually transpiling from JS.
 I would appreciate if you helped me convert my repos :)
-- I'm not supporting Apple's non-standard HTML icons, they must adhere to web-stds
-- I'm not supporting HTML Twitter-Cards.
-Open-Graph already solves this
+- I'm not supporting corp-specific HTML (looking at you, Apple-icons and Twitter-cards).
+Open-Graph already solves this, even though it was created by Meta